liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 To validate a Signed MoasGroup object, a relying party (RP) aggregates the public keys of all ASes in the AS list into a global public key, which is subsequently used to verify the multi-signature of the Signed MOAS Group object.
 There are three possible validation outcomes.
 First, if the Signed MOAS Group is verified and at least one corresponding ROA is found, it is considered valid.
 Second, if the Signed MOAS Group is verified but no corresponding ROA is found, it is deemed suspicious.
 Lastly, if the Signed MOAS Group cannot be verified, it is considered invalid.

-The Signed MOAS Group provides a mechanism for securely managing multi-origin AS announcements, offering a robust and flexible solution to handle modern routing requirements.
+The Signed MOAS Group provides a technical way for securely managing multi-origin AS announcements, offering a robust and flexible solution to handle modern routing requirements.
 Any prefixes announced by ASes that are not included in a ROA or a validated Signed MOAS Group SHOULD be regarded as invalid, though their handling is subject to local routing policies.
 The intent is to offer a secure and authenticated method for managing MOAS scenarios, enhancing the overall security and integrity of the routing system.

 Signed MOAS Group objects follow the Signed Object Template for the RPKI {{RFC6488}}.